 After obtaining one, an officer accompanies the husband to the marital home to collect clothes, medicine, and other items.
 He can show up, get what he needs, and vacate the premises without the worry of contempt charges or arrest.

-Called a “Civil Standby,” and very short in duration, such visits are limited to personal belongings and only last approximately 15 minutes.
+Called a “Civil Standby,” and very short in duration, such visits are limited to personal belongings and last approximately 15 minutes.
 It allows you to get in, get your things, and get out, nothing more.

 Related Reading: What to Know About Restraining Orders

-WOA Use in Property
+Use in Property Division

 This is all well and good, but what if your ex refuses to surrender the property in question?